Xeltyck/Xeltyck/README.md

 # 💫 About Me:
-Electrical Engineer and Web Developer, trained to design and apply solutions to engineering problems faced in the exercise of my profession.
+Electrical Engineer and Python Developer, trained to design and apply solutions to engineering problems faced in the exercise of my profession.
 I possess a desire to scrutinize, through experience, the areas of knowledge in which I have been preparing myself throughout my personal and academic training.

 ## 🌐 Socials: